20 Awesome Benefits of Quitting Caffeine or Coffee

 Bottled coffees, teas, energy drinks, and sodas often contain an assortment of preservatives designed to give them a longer shelf-life.

-These preservatives can have adverse health effects and some are even banned by other countries.
+These preservatives can have adverse health effects and some are even banned by some countries.

-Sugar-free energy drinks and sodas contain artificial sweeteners that also can negatively affect your health.
+Sugar-free energy drinks and sodas contain artificial sweeteners that also can negatively affect our health.

-Cutting these out of your diet can be beneficial to your overall long-term good health.
+Cutting these out of your diet can be beneficial to one’s overall long-term good health.

 13. Cleaner Environment

 Caffeine addiction places a tremendous strain on our natural resources.
-Think of the number of plastic bottles, cans, and cups that have to be produced in order to meet the demand.
+Just think of the number of plastic bottles, cans, and cups that have to be produced in order to meet the demand.

 “Americans discard about 33.6 million tons of plastic each year, but only 6.5 percent of it is recycled and 7.7 percent is combusted in waste-to-energy facilities, which create electricity or heat from garbage.
 The rest ends up in landfills where it may take up to 1,000 years to decompose..” – State of The Planet